dart-lang/site-www/src/codelabs/null-safety.md

 -   You'll make sure that the variable has a value *before* the variable is used.

-If you declare a variable `late` and the variable is read before it's assigned a value, a `LateInitializationError` is thrown.
+If you declare a variable `late` and the variable is read before it's assigned a value, an error is thrown.

 ### Exercise: Using late